 - All courses taken at the Intercollegiate Center for Classical Studies (ICCS) in Rome, Italy.

 - All psychology courses previously approved by the Psychology department.

 Upon return to Dickinson, students must complete an Enrollment in Another Institution Form.
 Seniors are required to submit this form prior to the course request period for their last semester.
 If the form is not in the Registrar’s Office by that time, the student will not be permitted to participate in the course request period.
 Please note that this form is required only when a student is seeking major, minor, or distribution credit for coursework completed at a cooperating university or through the Dickinson in Yaoundé program.
 The form is not required for Dickinson Center courses, or for courses at a cooperating university for which a student is seeking only general credit.
 After obtaining the required signatures, the student should bring the form to the Center for Global Study and Engagement.
 The form will then be forwarded to the Registrar’s Office.

 - Dickinson students enrolled in a non-Dickinson program may receive up to a maximum of 4 course credits for one semester.

-- To take more than 4 credits per semester, a student must petition Katie DeGuzman, Associate Director of Education Abroad.
+- To take more than 4 credits per semester, a student must petition Katie DeGuzman, Director of Education Abroad.
 In the Associate Director’s absence, students may also address their petitions to the Associate Provost and Executive Director of CGSE.
 If a student registers for more than the maximum credits allowed without the permission of the Center for Global Study and Engagement, the course credit will not transfer.